 What are some common phrases used in haggling in different cultures

 Common haggling phrases vary by culture but share a focus on politeness, indirect negotiation, and specific ways to ask for better prices.
+Effective haggling is not just about words but also tone, timing, and understanding local customs, which can make or break a price negotiation.
 Here are examples from different cultures:

 English-speaking countries